Inventory

 Equipment/Capital Asset

-Definition: Equipment includes personal property that maintains its identity in use, with a cost (or value if donated) greater than $10,000, and a useful life of more than two years.
-Federally funded purchases of equipment greater than $5,000 are included.
-Weapons, vehicles, and computers or other electronics are included regardless of costs.
+Definition: Equipment includes personal property that retains its identity through use, has a cost (or donated value) greater than $10,000, and a useful life of more than two years.
+Federally funded purchases of equipment valued over $5,000 are also included.
+Weapons, vehicles, computers, and other electronics are included regardless of cost.

 Capital assets include land, buildings, works of art, historical treasures, and library collections.

-Policy: All equipment and capital assets, as defined above, will be recorded in the ISRS equipment/capital asset module.
+Policy: All equipment and capital assets, as defined above, must be recorded in the ISRS equipment/capital asset module.

-Procedure: Equipment will be marked with a state sticker before it is delivered to the department.
+Procedure: Equipment will be marked with a state inventory sticker before delivery to the department.
 There are two exceptions:

-- If the item is designated “to be set up by vendor”.
+- If the item is designated as “to be set up by vendor.”

-- If the item is too small or unfamiliar and cannot be identified.
+- If the item is too small or unfamiliar to be identified at the time of delivery.

 If an item qualifies as an exception, it will be marked under the supervision of the department.

-Upon receipt of the equipment, the department will complete the “verification of location” form and return the form to Inventory Control.
-Upon receipt of the form, Inventory Control will record the asset in the ISRS equipment/capital asset module.
+Upon receipt of the equipment, the department must complete the “Verification of Location” form and return it to Inventory Control.
+Once received, Inventory Control will record the asset in the ISRS equipment/capital asset module.

 See Also: